-Pressing the emergency stop button(1) will shut the truck off at any time.
-The battery will be disconnected and the electro-magnetic brake will immediately engage.
+Pressing the emergency stop button (1) will shut the truck off at any time.
+The battery will be disconnected and the electromagnetic brake will immediately engage.
 If the truck is moving, it will immediately stop.

-➤ To stop the truck, push the emergency stop button (1) straight down.
+To stop the truck, push the emergency stop button (1) in.

-To resume operation, remove the key and twist the button clockwise slightly.
+To resume operation, switch the truck off and twist the button clockwise slightly.
 It will pop back up into the operating position and the battery will be connected.
 The truck may then be switched on normally.